zalando-stups/documentation/user-guide/access-control.rst

 The following sections will give you a detailed technical introduction of how to implement the important OAuth 2.0 roles with your application.
 You either implement a resource server or a client, depending on what you want to do.
-Those roles are strictly separated in their part the play in access control.
+Those roles are strictly separated by the part they play in access control.
 This does not necessarily mean, that your application itself only implements one role.
 Depending on your use cases, some flows require your application to be a client, some require it to act as a resource server.